SmartTVs

 Check channel availability and whether a credit card is required before signing up.
 Also be sure to cancel at least 24 hours before the free trial ends to avoid being charged.

-These free trials provide the chance to watch 1-2 full NASCAR races – absolutely free.
+These free trials provide the chance to watch 1-2 full NASCAR races at no cost.

 While live race coverage must be accessed through the services above, some allow on-demand replays after events finish.